Doris Dowling

-Doris Dowling (May 15, 1923 – June 18, 2004) was an American actress of film, stage and television.
+Doris Dowling (May 15, 1923 – June 18, 2004) was an American actress.
 She is best known for the films The Crimson Key (1946) and Bitter Rice (1949).
 She is also known for playing Irene Adams on My Living Doll (1964–1965) and other TV show appearances such as The Andy Griffith Show, Perry Mason, and The Incredible Hulk.

 Early years

 Dowling was born in Detroit, Michigan, but grew up in New York City with siblings Robert, Richard, and Constance (who also became an actress).
 After graduating from Hunter College High School, she spent a short time with a Folies Bergère group in San Francisco before her mother brought her back to New York to attend Hunter College.

 Film

 After her time as a chorus girl on Broadway, Dowling followed her elder sister Constance to Hollywood.
 Her first credited film role was that of Gloria, an apparent escort who takes a shine to Ray Milland in the 1945 film The Lost Weekend.

 She next appeared in The Blue Dahlia, which starred Alan Ladd and Veronica Lake.
 Dowling portrayed Ladd's wife.

 As work grew scarce after the war, she emigrated to Italy to revive her career as her sister had done.

 In Italy, Dowling starred in several acclaimed films, including Bitter Rice.
 She appeared in Orson Welles's European production of Othello in 1951, playing Bianca.

 Back in the United States, she returned to film in Running Target (1956) and appeared in the 1977 production The Car.